dean0x7d/pybinding/docs/tutorial/import.rst

 package aliases: `np` and `plt`.
 These import conventions are used consistently in the tutorial.

 The function :func:`pb.pltutils.use_style() <.pltutils.use_style()>` applies pybinding's default style settings for matplotlib.
-This is completely optional and only affects the esthetics of the generated figures.
+This is completely optional and only affects the aesthetics of the generated figures.